EmuDeck/emudeck.github.io/docs/wip/emudeck-update-mm-dd-yyyy.md

 ## Emulators

 * ares (New emulator!)
-    * Cannot be installed yet, added preliminary support for ares, will be fully implemented in a future update
+    * Added preliminary support for ares, will be fully implemented in a future update
+        * **Cannot** be installed through the GUI at this time
 * BigPEmu (New emulator!)
     * Added BigPEmu to EmuDeck
     * [#775](https://github.com/dragoonDorise/EmuDeck/pull/775)